willcanniford/r-notes/machine_learning/caret_models.md

     ##  Factor w/ 2 levels "M","R": 2 2 2 2 2 2 2 2 2 2 ...

-Ok, we’ve got 2 classes, so we can start with a logistic regression, but we also have algorithms like knn, random forest and support vector machine that we can also use.
+OK, we’ve got 2 classes, so we can start with a logistic regression, but we also have algorithms like knn, random forest and support vector machine that we can also use.